unik-name/help-unikname/docs/1-introduction/README.md

 **Unikname Connect becomes a new customer acquisition channel.** The large community of @unikname users receive incentive to explore websites using Unikname Connect.

-## My Unikname: Your Universal IDentifier
+## @Unikname: Your Universal IDentifier

-My Unikname is a Universal Human-Readable Self-Sovereign IDentifier, a @unikname, under the sole control of its owner, and an App.
+**@unikname is a Universal IDentifier.** It's Human-Readable and Self-Sovereign**, that means it's easy to memorize it, it's always available, it's usable everywhere, and maybe the most important, it's under the sole control of its owner.

+To get your own @unikname identifier you just have to install the ``My Unikname App`` and to follow a 3 steps process.
+Once you own your @unikname, you can sign-up and log in to any website that embeds the Unikname Connect widget/pluggin, and start being rewarded.

-My.Unikname.App allows to get and manage your @unikname but also to use it to control everything you can do with it like fully confidential authentication on websites.
+**My.Unikname.App allows to @unikname owner to control their digital life.** @unikname owners can get and manage their @unikname and can also control everything they can do with their ID, like private sign-up and login to websites.

 ## Unikname Anti-Phishing